 He has attended the Bond Solon Report Writing and Courtroom skills courses.
 He has attended the Specialist Info Courses on Medicolegal Essentials, Clinical Negligence and Advanced Medicolegal Course.
 He has also attended Expert Witness Training Courses in the Academy of Experts.
 He has spoken widely to the Belfast Solicitors Association, the Law Society of Northern Ireland and the British Spinal Study Group.
 Talks have included “How to get the best out of your medical expert.”
 “Whiplash Associated Disorder”.
 “It’s all in the Voice – How to Avoid the regulator and litigators.”
 “Negligence and Beyond – The Dunning Kruger Effect on Medical Negligence.”
 “Cauda Equina – Current Guidelines”.

 He is a founding member of the medico-legal continuing professional development group in Malone Medical Chambers Belfast and the GMC responsible officer for Malone Medical Chambers.

-Miss Finnegan is Mr Nolan’s full time Personal Assistant and has worked for the Company for the past sixteen years.
+Miss Finnegan is Mr Nolan’s full time Personal Assistant and also Personal Assistant to Dr Bronagh McElhenny, Consultant Anaesthetist.
+Miss Finnegan has worked for the Company for the past eighteen years.
 She is a highly experienced & efficient P.A.

 Mrs Crossan has been working for the Company for the past seven years and is Mr Nolan’s part time Personal Assistant.